bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- When we need to cut a long list into some main items, we must indent all items into sub-items instead of simply outdent the main items.
 			- `:outliner/block-title-collapse-enabled` is nice to collapse lengthy body of a long block and its *visible properties*.
 However, the *invisible built-in properties* like `id::` make this feature confused!
 			- `:publishing/all-pages-public` (`Settings > Editor > All pages public when publishing`) should be `true` to publish most of the pages by default, and manually hide individual pages with page property `public:: false` (right click page title > `Make it private (/public for publishing)`).
+			- `:hidden`
+			  id:: 66cdac39-bcf0-4859-b82f-8bd7a7f8e590
+			  can be used to exclude folders and files from being indexed.
+			-
 		- ((66535a44-8a13-4d5a-808e-10baa97ebaf0))
 		  collapsed:: true
 			- [Tabs (`logseq-tabs`)](https://github.com/pengx17/logseq-plugin-tabs) provides tabs for browsing and concurrent editing with the very useful feature **pinned tabs**.